South Florida From Crime To Crime - A look into South Florida's unique true crime history.

 A WLRN Original Production Tuesdays immediately following DEATH IN PARADISE which begins at 8pm.

 Since the latter part of the 19th century, people have flocked to Florida looking for adventure and opportunity.
 Out of this vast untamed swamp land came a tropical oasis so seductive it's nickname became The Magic City casting a spell on all things good and evil.
 From pioneers with shady business deals to the iron fists of mob bosses and from corrupt politicians to rogue drug dealers, South Florida has had its share of dubious deadbeats.
 These are stories of the darker side of the Sunshine State as we delve into the complicated, yet fascinating past of South Florida from Crime to Crime.

-September 18th - THE CASE OF THE CLINKING BRASSIERES
+October 9th at 8:50pm - THE CASE OF THE CLINKING BRASSIERES